 If you are eligible to make participant contributions, you may make participant contributions to the Plan as early as the first available paycheck once you make an election.
-If you are hired or transferred to NYU Langone Hospitals or NYU Langone Health System (except for transfers between NYU Langone Hospitals and NYU Langone Health System) on or after January 1, 2020, you will be auto-enrolled in the Plan with a 4% pretax payroll deduction.
+If you are hired or transferred to NYU Grossman School of Medicine on or after January 1, 2020, you will be auto-enrolled in the Plan with a 4% pretax payroll deduction.
 You have 30 days to opt out of the auto-enrollment feature or make a salary deferral election.
 If you fail to opt out during this period and have had payroll deductions, you will have 60 days from the date you were auto-enrolled to request a refund of those deductions.
 You must contact TIAA directly to request a refund of deductions.
-Auto-enrollment does not apply to an employee who is covered by a collective bargaining agreement between a union and NYU Langone Hospitals (other than (i) employees of Local 810 TEAMSTERS, CHAUFFEURS, WAREHOUSEMEN, HELPERS, DRIVERS, RUG CLEANERS, DYERS, HANDLERS, STEEL, METAL, ALLOY, HARDWARE, FABRICATORS, PRODUCTION, AND SKILLED MAINTENANCE WORKERS; GREATER NEW YORK, METROPOLITAN AREA, NEW YORK, AND VICINITY and (ii) employees of the LOCAL ONE SECURITY OFFICERS UNION hired on or after June 1, 2020.)
-You can continue to make participant contributions as long as you remain employed at NYU Langone Hospitals or NYU Langone Health System, even if you are no longer in a position that is eligible for the employer contribution.
-You can elect to make your participant contributions as a whole percentage of your eligible salary, a flat dollar amount, or the IRS maximum contribution.
+Auto-enrollment does not apply to an employee who is covered by a collective bargaining agreement between a union and NYU Grossman School of Medicine.
+You can continue to make participant contributions as long as you remain employed at NYU

+Grossman School of Medicine, even if you are no longer in a position that is eligible for the employer contribution.
+You can elect to make your participant contributions as a whole percentage of your eligible salary, a flat dollar amount or the IRS maximum contribution.
 If you elect the IRS maximum contribution option, your participant contributions will automatically increase when the IRS limits increase.
-Note: If you have elected the maximum contribution and you are or will be at least age 50 by the end of the plan year, your contribution election will include the full catch-up contribution based on your age.
+Note: If you have elected the maximum contribution and you are or will be at least age 50 by the end of the plan year, your contribution election will include the full catch-up contribution.
 If you contributed to another employer's 403(b), 401(k) or governmental 457(b) plan during the plan year, be sure to enter this in on the applicable page of the TIAA site.
-Failure to do so may result in over-deferring for the year, which can result in tax penalties.
+Failure to do so may result in overdeferring for the year, which can result in tax penalties.

 You can start, stop or change the amount you contribute from your paycheck at any time and as frequently as you need.
 The Plan has a voluntary auto-increase feature which helps you build your savings faster.
 This feature enables you to automatically increase your contributions by a percentage.

 You select the percentage, frequency, and start date of your automatic increases.
 In addition, you set the cap and indicate when you would like to stop automatic increases.
 To enroll or manage your account, log on to atnyulmc.org with your Kerberos ID and password.
-Click on "Human Resources" from the top navigation, and then click on "Retirement Savings".
+Click on "Human Resources" from the top navigation, and then click on "Retirement Savings."

-On the "Retirement Savings" page, choose "Manage my Account" if you already enrolled in the Plan and want to restart, stop or change the amount you contribute from your paycheck.
+On the "Retirement Savings" page, choose "Manage My Account" if you already enrolled in the Plan and want to restart, stop or change the amount you contribute from your paycheck.
 If you are enrolling for the first time, click on the "Enroll Now" option from the "Retirement Savings" page.
+Note that there is a payroll cutoff date; if you make your elections by the applicable date, they should be applied in the next pay cycle.